Aquafina-water-bottle/jp-mining-note/README.md

 ## Limitations
 * No support for mobile
-* Stylization is for my personal anki theme (default dark mode) and screen resolution (1920x1080)
+* Stylization is for my personal anki theme (default dark mode) and screen resolution (1920x1080).
+TODO use em units rather than px units
 * See customization section (TODO link) for further points